What separates blogs from other forms of marketing is you guessed it, content!

 Mistake 1: Blog Posts and Blog Goals Don’t Align.

-Blog writing isn’t just for fun, it’s a business (even though it can be fun).
+Blog writing isn’t just for fun, it’s a business (even though it should be fun).
 And businesses usually have plans!
-What is the purpose of your blog?
+What is the purpose of your mom blog?
 To build your email list?
 To consolidate your expertise on a particular topic and serve as a portfolio?
 To generate passive affiliate income?
-To bring in ad income?
+To bring in ad income so you can stay home with your kids?
 The blog posts you write depend on that one goal, and the easiest way to make sure they align is to plan things out.

 Mistake 2: The Copycat Syndrome.